archondigital/archondigital.github.io/_posts/2015-11-06-san-andres-bukid.md

 tags: [Humans of San Andres Bukid, Streets of Manila, Street Photography, Black and White, Sony, Leica, Manila, Photography, Mirrorless]
 ---
 <blockquote>
-	<p class="lead">"I fight my own little battles inside.
-Oh how I long to speak my mind and tell all that's in my heart, but every single time I fail.
-I must really be terrible at this."</p>
+	<p class="lead">"Every day I fight these tiny little battles inside.
+My mind is a warzone.
+To keep things to myself or to spill out my guts, I must be really terrible at this, for I fail, every single time."</p>
 	<cite>Manong, Resident Tambay I</cite>
 </blockquote>